metalbear-co/mirrord.dev/content/docs/managing-mirrord/security/index.md

 }
 ```

 To prevent mirrord clients from directly creating agents at the cluster level, we recommend disallowing the creation of pods with extra capabilities by using [Pod Admission Policies](https://kubernetes.io/docs/tasks/configure-pod-container/enforce-standards-namespace-labels/).
 Apply a baseline or stricter policy to all namespaces while excluding the mirrord namespace.

 Note: before adding a new Pod Admission Policy, you should make sure it doesn't limit any functionality required by your existing workloads.

+To prevent mirrord clients from communicating directly with the already existing agents, we recommend enabling TLS protocol for the operator–agent connections.
+You can do this in the operator Helm chart or manually by setting `OPERATOR_AGENT_CONNECTION_TLS=true` in the operator container environment.